FastTrackOrg/FastTrack/docs/dev/DeveloperGuide.md

 ## Introduction

-Fast Track is developed to be embedded in existing C++/Qt projects.
+FastTrack is developed to be embedded in existing C++/Qt projects.
 It can also be adapted to every project by re-implementing the existing software.
+**Note:** more recent information are available at [1](https://blog.gallois.cc/Qt/opencv-qt-mac/) and [2](https://blog.gallois.cc/Qt/opencv-qt-win/) for Windows systems.

 ## Installation of the development environment